SlickYeet/create-lx2-app/docs/v2/README.md

 It includes detailed instructions on setting up your environment, making changes, and submitting pull requests.

-Thank you for visiting the Create TNT Stack documentation site!
+Thank you for visiting the Create Lx2 App documentation site!
 If you have any questions or feedback, feel free to open an issue or join the discussion on [GitHub](https://github.com/SlickYeet/create-lx2-app).